How to Conduct Niche Research for an Affiliate Site

 In my last post, I discussed finding the money keywords for your affiliate marketing and SEO efforts.
 Whether you use that method of finding out the estimated CPC of the search terms within the potential niche or another method, you're going to need to compile that information to do this step.

-Once I have the CPC of say the top 20 money keywords with the most traffic volume in the niche, I’ll run a search on Spyfu to estimate the potential value of ranking on those terms (you can also get the CPC information via SpyFu, I just find SEMRush is much more user friendly).
-I have a paid membership to SpyFu which allows me to run all the keywords at once via their “groupie” tool, but you can do it for free providing you enter it in keyword by keyword.
+Once I have the CPC of say the top 20 money keywords with the most traffic volume in the niche, I'll run a search on Spyfu to estimate the potential value of ranking on those terms (you can also get the CPC information via SpyFu, I just find SEMRush is much more user-friendly).
+I have a paid membership to SpyFu (you can read my full SpyFu review here) which allows me to run all the keywords at once via their “groupie” tool, but you can do it for free providing you enter it in keyword by keyword.

-In the bulk export the column that matters to me is “Exact_Cost_Per_Day”.
-This is the amount that Google estimates you would spend, on average, to advertise on this keyword each day.
-I’ll then add a function to give me a daily tally for those top 20 terms and a function to multiply that daily total by 30 to give me a monthly total value for those 20 niche keywords.
+In the bulk export, the column that matters to me is “Exact_Cost_Per_Day” which is the amount that Google estimates you would spend, on average, to advertise on this keyword each day.
+I'll then add a function to give me a daily tally for those top 20 terms and a function to multiply that daily total by 30 to give me a total monthly value for those 20 niche keywords.

 In the above case, the “estimated cost” of those terms – and thus the potential value of those terms to advertisers – is $2,259 per month.